photoprism/photoprism-docs/docs/developer-guide/issues.md

 if you have verified that no similar [idea](https://github.com/photoprism/photoprism/labels/idea) or [todo](https://github.com/photoprism/photoprism/labels/todo) already exists.
 Give ideas you like a thumbs-up 👍  , so that we know what is most popular.

+!!! example ""
+    Our vision is to provide the most user- and privacy-friendly solution to keep your pictures organized and accessible.